yubol-bobo/AI-in-One-Interview-Handbook/README.md

 [[Wiki](https://en.wikipedia.org/wiki/Statistical_hypothesis_test)]
 A statistical hypothesis test is a method of statistical inference used to decide whether the data provide **sufficient evidence to reject** a particular hypothesis.
 A statistical hypothesis test typically involves a calculation of a test statistic.
 Then a decision is made, either by comparing the test statistic to a critical value or equivalently by evaluating a p-value computed from the test statistic.

-- P-value:the p-value represents the probability of obtaining a test value, which is as extreme as the one which had been observed originally.
-The underlying condition is that the null hypothesis is true.
+- The p-value represents the probability of obtaining results at least as extreme as the observed results, assuming the null hypothesis is true.
+    - In simpler terms, it tells you how likely it is that your data could have occurred under the null hypothesis.
+A low p-value suggests your observed data is unlikely under the null, hinting that your findings are significant.

 ### MLE
 - Definition: Maximum Likelihood Estimation (MLE) is a statistical method used to estimate the parameters of a probability distribution by maximizing a likelihood function.
 It's a fundamental technique in both statistics and machine learning.